How Much Progress Has There Been in NVIDIA Datacenter GPUs?: Data Collection, Selection, and Methodology

 Our work focuses on NVIDIA, dominant in both desktop and datacenter GPU sales, with over 80\% and 90\% market shares, respectively~\cite{jonpeddie,bloomberg}.
 NVIDIA offers a broad range of GPUs with every microarchitecture covering multiple computing domains.
 For instance, considering only GPUs based on the Ampere microarchitecture (released in 2020 and accounting for more than 100 varieties~\cite{ampere-gen}), we find both mobile and desktop solutions (e.g., GeForce 30 series~\cite{geforce-30}) and datacenter products (e.g., NVIDIA A100~\cite{a100}).
 Given this variety of devices, we focus on the datacenter class for two reasons: first, this choice reduces variability within the collected metrics associated with product differentiation targeting consumer graphics and display applications (vs. parallel computation in commercial and industrial applications).
 Second, datacenter GPUs are a better indicator of computing innovation, since higher priced products are more likely to embody novel architectural enhancements.

-We gathered metrics for all datacenter NVIDIA \acp{GPU} from the Tesla microarchitecture (released in 2006) to the Blackwell Ultra (released in 2025), totaling 101 GPUs.\footnote{Curiously, the term \textit{Tesla} denoted not only the first \ac{GPU} microarchitecture supporting \ac{CUDA} but also the class of general-purpose \acp{GPU} until NVIDIA rebranded it into \textit{datacenter} when releasing Ampere-based devices.} We focus on on GPU-accelerator cards that require and interact with a host CPU; we do not collect devices such as NVIDIA superchips, which can also work as standalone systems. \Cref{table:collected_gpus} reports the model names of the GPUs in our dataset, along with the microarchitecture to which they belong and the release year of that microarchitecture.
+We gathered metrics for all NVIDIA datacenter \acp{GPU} from the Tesla microarchitecture (released in 2006) to the Blackwell Ultra (released in 2025), totaling 102 GPUs.\footnote{Curiously, the term \textit{Tesla} denoted not only the first \ac{GPU} microarchitecture supporting \ac{CUDA} but also the class of general-purpose \acp{GPU} until NVIDIA rebranded it into \textit{datacenter} when releasing Ampere-based devices.} We focus on on GPU-accelerator cards that require and interact with a host CPU; we do not collect devices such as NVIDIA superchips, which can also function as standalone systems. \Cref{table:collected_gpus} reports the model names of the GPUs in our dataset, along with the microarchitecture to which they belong and the release year of that microarchitecture.
 Specifically, we are interested in metrics describing the \ac{GPU} chip characteristics (e.g., die size and transistor counts), microarchitecture (e.g., number of CUDA compute units and on-/off-chip memory), and peak theoretical performance at different data precision (e.g., \ac{FP32}).
-For more details about the collected metrics for each \ac{GPU}, see \Cref{table:gpu_metrics}, which shows how NVIDIA introduced new features over time to address the demand for different types of data precision (e.g., \ac{FP16}) and specialized compute units (e.g., Tensor Cores), mainly for \ac{AI}.
+For more details about the collected metrics for each \ac{GPU} microarchitecture, see \Cref{table:apx_gpu_metrics} in \Cref{app:collected_metrics}.